 At one of the most isolated and unknown villages of Apokoronas province, called Hambatha we meet the cemeterial church of St. George Methystis (i.e. St George that makes people drunk).
 Hambatha is a very small village built high on a hillside with a panoramic view, surrounded by woods of ancient cypress trees and very dense vegetation.
-The church of St. George is the oldest church of the village.
-The building dates back from the 14th century (Venetian era).
+The church of St. George is the oldest church in the village.
+The building dates back to the 14th century (Venetian era).
 It operates as a cemetery church since very old years, as there are remnants of very old graves.

 The church of St. George at Hambatha celebrates every year on November 3rd, when a traditional Cretan fest takes place and people first open the barrels of wine